KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   <tr>
     <td><small><b>LDP_DRIVER_3</b></small></td>
     <td>A driver <b>must</b> be able to negotiate a supported version of the
-        loader/driver interface with the loader in accordance with the stated negotiation process.
+        Loader and Driver Interface with the loader in accordance with the stated negotiation process.
     </td>
     <td>The driver will not be loaded.</td>